-And that's all there is to creating this plan!
-I now have a working plan for my Integration environment that will pull code from SVN and place it into the home directory of its website.
+You now have a working plan for your Integration environment that will pull code from SVN and place it into the home directory of it's website.

-Once the build completes, we're redirected to the build overview page where we can see many details about this build including:
+Once the build completes, you'll be redirected to the build overview page where you can see details about this build including:

 - The build status

 - The current promotion status of the build

 - Any approvals required or received for the build